For teens and adults with diabetes:

 How often do you check your blood sugar before you drive?

-In Diabetes and Driving Mishaps (Diabetes Care 26:2329-2334, 2003), researchers examined whether diabetes is associated with an increased risk of driving mishaps.
+A recent study, published in Diabetes Care, examined whether diabetes is associated with an increased risk of driving mishaps.
 The study concludes that "Type 1 diabetic drivers are at increased risk for driving mishaps, but type 2 diabetic drivers, even on insulin, appear not to be at a higher risk than nondiabetic individuals."

 Among the risk factors cited is "infrequent self-testing before driving."
 Given the potential seriousness of a mishap while driving, the importance of checking your blood sugar before getting behind the wheel cannot be overestimated.
-Since last year's poll on this topic, the number of people who report that they usually or always check has increased significantly from 37% to 50%.
-Also, those reporting never checking has declined from 25% to 19%.
-This is very good news.
+Sadly, less than half (44%) of those who responded to this poll report testing usually or always.
+On the bright side, this is a significant increase from when we last ran this poll in February 1999, when only 29% reported testing usually or always.

 |Return to the Top of This Page|